 A successful large-scale data conversion requires a detailed process that starts with planning, progresses through data profiling and cleansing and ends with strict quality assurance and duplicate elimination.
 Depending on the amount and complexity of the data you are converting, these data conversion process steps can be time-consuming.

 If you need assistance with a data center conversion project, DataSpan can help.
-We’ve been working with data centers for more than 40 years and are uniquely qualified to tackle your most challenging conversion tasks.
+We’ve been working with data centers for 50 years and are uniquely qualified to tackle your most challenging conversion tasks.
 We can copy, convert and distribute data to multiple users and tailor our services to meet your needs.
 We also offer secure inventory and shipping, so you can feel comfortable throughout the conversion process.